-- 2. Council actions - a.
-Acknowledge the date of program closure in writing to the program and in the AANA NewsBulletin.
-The date of closure will be published in the next printing of the List of Accredited Educational Programs. - b.
+- 1. In the event of a closure, acknowledge the date of program closure in writing to the program and in the AANA NewsBulletin.
+The date of closure will be published in the next printing of the List of Accredited Educational Programs. - 2.
 Review the teach-out plan and/or agreement and approve it as soon as practicable.
 This can occur at a full Council meeting or be carried out by the Council's Executive Committee before a meeting.
-Review of the teach-out plan and/or agreement will include, but not be limited to: - 1) A determination that students will be treated equitably as established by requirements in this policy and procedure. - 2) Students are notified of the closure and additional charges, if any. - 3) A decision to require a teach-out agreement as part of the teach-out plan (when only a teach-out plan has been submitted). - c.
-Provide timely notification to the single purpose institution or program and the teach-out institution/program in writing within 30 days after a decision is made on approval of the teach-out agreement. - d.
-Determine whether to conduct accreditation reviews that are scheduled between the time of closure notification and the actual closure. - e.
-Notify other accrediting agency(s) when a teach-out plan is approved if the institution/program is accredited by other agency(s). - NOTE: If a single purpose institution or program closes without a teach-out plan or agreement, the Council will cooperate with the U.S. Department of Education and the appropriate state agency, to the extent feasible, to assist students in finding reasonable opportunities to complete their education without additional charge.
+Review of the teach-out plan and/or agreement will include, but not be limited to: - a.
+A determination that students will be treated equitably as established by requirements in this policy and procedure. - b.
+Students are notified of the circumstances requiring a teach-out plan, including a closure, and additional charges, if any. - c.
+A decision to require a teach-out agreement as part of the teach-out plan (when only a teach-out plan has been submitted). - 3.
+Provide timely notification to the single purpose institution or program and the teach-out institution/program in writing within 30 days after a decision is made on approval of the teach-out agreement. - 4.
+In the event of a closure, determine whether to conduct accreditation reviews that are scheduled between the time of closure notification and the actual closure. - 5.
+Notify other accrediting agency(s) when a teach-out plan is approved if the institution/program is accredited by other agency(s).

+NOTE: If a single purpose institution or program closes without a teach-out plan or agreement, the Council will cooperate with the U.S. Department of Education and the appropriate state agency, to the extent feasible, to assist students in finding reasonable opportunities to complete their education without additional charge.